-Falling dreams are the most common type of dreams.
+“I kept on falling in my dream!”
+Falling dreams are a very common type of dream.
 Nearly everyone has experienced a falling dream at some time in their life, and most of us have had them multiple times.
 If you are experiencing falling dreams you may feel as if you’re falling for long minutes, experiencing terror the entire time.
 Your blood pressure may rise, your heart rate may accelerate, and you may sweat through your night clothes.
 An experience like that can ruin your night’s sleep and put you off your game for the rest of the day.
 Though these dreams can happen at any time of the night, they most often happen just as you fall asleep, causing temporary insomnia in some people.
 Figuring out what is causing these dreams can help you regain your equilibrium in both your waking and sleep states.

 What causes falling dreams?